Ryo-N7/Ryo-N7.github.io/_posts/2019-08-21-visualize-soccer-statsbomb-part-1.md

 Cup](https://ryo-n7.github.io/2019-01-11-visualize-asian-cup/) and the
 [Copa
 America](https://ryo-n7.github.io/2019-06-18-visualize-copa-america/),
-along with the code to all the standalone viz I’ve done on my [soccer\_ggplot GitHub repository](https://github.com/Ryo-N7/soccer_ggplots).
+along with the code to **all the standalone soccer viz** I’ve done on my [soccer\_ggplot GitHub repository](https://github.com/Ryo-N7/soccer_ggplots).